Daniel-KM/UpgradeToOmekaS/README.md

 engine [Twig] via the [module Twig], or contact me.
 Anyway, in all cases, the theme should be reviewed, because there may be some visual glitches.

+This compatibility layer is needed only when an upgraded theme is used.

 Omeka S is still in a beta phase, but it can be already used for common sites.